FarronF/limerick-council-meetings/meetings/2023/12/12-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 17th October 2023.md

 the presenters and members for their contribution.
 She confirmed that the next SPC meeting is

 scheduled for Tuesday, the 12th December 2023.
-The meeting then concluded.---
+The meeting then concluded.
+---